eManPrague/frui.ts/examples/simpletodolist/README.md

 }
 ```

-- The VM should display number of incomplete items
+- The VM should display the number of incomplete items

 ```ts
 @computed get totalIncomplete() {